at-cg/RAFT/README.md

 We recommend users to use [hifiasm](https://github.com/chhylp123/hifiasm) for the initial steps (read error correction, all-vs-all overlap computation) and also for the final step (assembly of fragmented reads).
 The assembly output format of hifiasm is described [here](https://hifiasm.readthedocs.io/en/latest/interpreting-output.html#interpreting-output).
 The RAFT-hifiasm workflow is designed to work with ONT Duplex, or a mixture of ONT Duplex and HiFI reads.
 ONT UL reads can optionally be [integrated](https://github.com/chhylp123/hifiasm#ul) during the final assembly step.

 ## <a name="started"></a>Try RAFT-hifiasm Workflow on Small Test Data
+The entire test workflow below will take about 3-4 minutes.
+Users can either run the commands one by one or copy the commands into an executable script.

 ```sh
 # Install hifiasm (requiring g++ and zlib)